 So no wonder then that everyone still wants a piece of the action, but many people and companies are put off of app development by what they assume to be high development costs and the fact that it seems like an incredibly complex thing to make an app.

-Well, we at Kumulos and our Backend as a Service are here to tell you that neither of these things has to be true at all for a new app development project and over the course of 3 blogs we’re going to look at just why that is.
+Well, we at Kumulos are here to tell you that neither of these things has to be true at all for a new app development project and over the course of 3 blogs we’re going to look at just why that is.

 So first things first, when making your app, you should think about what it is first and foremost you want the app to do.
 What is its core function?
 It’s raison d’etre?
 What problem or problems does it solve or services does it provide and how does it do that?